tradingstrategy-ai/docs/source/glossary.rst

     :sorted:

     AMM
         Automated market maker (AMM) is a `bonding curve based <https://docs.ethhub.io/guides/graphical-guide-for-understanding-uniswap/>`__ decentralised exchange.

-It does not have an order book.
+        An automated market maker (AMM) is a type of decentralized exchange (DEX) that uses algorithmic smart contracts to make it easy for individual traders to buy and sell crypto assets.
+Instead of trading directly with other people as with a traditional order book, users trade directly through the AMM.
+AMMs facilitate the decentralized exchange of digital assets using liquidity pools rather than conventional market order books.

+        Example AMMs include Uniswap, Curve, Sushi, Trader Joe.

     On-chain